AhmedAlbaltan/capstone_project_fsnd/README.txt

 Running the server

-From within the `backend` directory first ensure you are working using your created virtual environment.
+first ensure you are working using your created virtual environment.

 To run the server, execute: